cecad-imaging/qupath-extension-LMD/README.md

     processed objects at once, the better.

+- **Laser aperture visualization**: It is possible to visualize the laser cutting area by setting the shapes boundaries thickness to be equal the laser's selected aperture in the Leica's LMD software.

 - **Exporting**: Each object which is not an 'annotation' will be counted as shape to be cut out by the LMD and exported to the output XML, the calibration points are always included in the export.